kestra-io/docs/content/docs/06.enterprise/worker-isolation.md

 ## Scripting isolation
-For [Bash tasks](/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.bash) and other script tasks in the core, we advise you to force `DOCKER` isolation and to configure global cluster `taskDefaults`:
+For [Bash tasks](/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.bash) and other script tasks in the core, we advise you to force `DOCKER` isolation and to configure global cluster `pluginDefaults`:

 ```yaml
 kestra: